mcidasv/mcidasv/README.md

 Nightlies
 ---------
-A cron job that builds the "nightly" target runs daily at 4am:
+A cron job that builds the "nightly" target runs daily at 4:00 AM:

     ant nightly